parmoo/parmoo/docs/papers/joss/paper.md

 in a wet lab-based environment, where each "simulation evaluation" corresponds to the experimental synthesis and characterization of a particular material.
+In this example, the goal is to maximize the yield and minimize the byproduct of an experimental chemical synthesis, which is carried out in a continuous-flow reactor and characterized using nuclear magnetic resonance spectroscopy, while also maximizing the reaction temperature which is a directly controllable variable.
-The simulation-based structure in this problem comes from the known dependence between the computed objectives (such as the total material yield and byproduct) and the raw experimental data, which is typically a distribution of measurements.
+The simulation-based structure in this problem comes from the known dependence between the directly controllable objective (the reaction temperature), while still accounting for the two experimental "blackbox" objectives (the total material yield and byproduct).
-This example also demonstrates how ParMOO is able to easily integrate with the material scientists' tools and workflow (property 1), which could not be wrapped in a simple Python simulation function.
+This example also demonstrates how ParMOO is able to easily integrate with the material scientists' tools and workflow (property 1), which had to be facilitated using third-party libraries since the interface to the physical experiment could not be wrapped in a simple callable Python function.

 # Acknowledgements